What Other Kids Are Reading

 Beware those tentacles!
 Jellyfish need to eat in the ocean, so their sting helps them catch other sea creatures.
 Unfortunately, that sting can be turned on people.
 Jellyfish can sting with their tentacles if they brush against you when you're swimming in the ocean.
-You also can get stung if you step on a jellyfish, even one that is dead.
+You also can get stung if you step on a jellyfish, even a dead one.

 Usually, jellyfish stings will hurt, but are not emergencies.
 Most cause pain, red marks, itching, numbness, or tingling.
 But a few types of jellyfish (mainly found in Australia, the Philippines, the Indian Ocean, and central Pacific Ocean) are very dangerous, and can cause people to get very sick quickly.

 What If You Get Stung By a Jellyfish?

 If you get stung, take these two steps right away:

 See the lifeguard next, if there's one at your beach.
 He or she may be able to help and also can warn other swimmers.
 It's helpful to know what kind of jellyfish stung you.
 Your lifeguard might be able to tell you what type is usually at that beach.

 One Jellyfish Sting = Thousands of Tiny Stingers

 Jellyfish stings aren't like bee stings when it comes to the stinger.
 A bee sting leaves behind a single stinger that you can usually see and pull out.